BrianYang2013/JHU_AI_Journey/02 - EN.625.240 Introduction to Probability and Statistics/README.md

 2021-08-31 W01 Reflect:

 - What is the pro and cons of each measurment?
 Why we need them?
 Apply to which scenarios?

+2021-09-19 W03 Reflect:

+- I found an interesting problem in the quiz, wasted a lot of time, and successfully annoyed the grader.
+Log it down and post it as an article.
+A good probability questions with coincidence solutions.
+- My second attempt came with some mistakes.
+I saw a few was my careless, and a few might adjust later.
+Don't expect a change in the best score, so basically waste 2 hours.
+Maybe not worth the time, especially since this semester is very demanding.

 # Coding Reference